 To get those sort of speeds, you'll need a fibre optic broadband package.
-These are available from the likes of BT, Plusnet, EE, Sky, TalkTalk, Vodafone.
-And in better connected areas, Virgin Media.
+These days, pretty much every provider offers fibre broadband with speeds of 36Mbps to 67Mbps, which are widely available across the UK.
+You can get these speeds from the likes of BT, Plusnet, EE, Sky, TalkTalk and Vodafone.

-The reason large families need faster connections is that they tend to be crammed full of computers, smartphones, tablets, games consoles, and smart TVs, with lots of family members trying to use them simultaneously.
-The more internet-enabled gadgets in a home, the faster the connection you'll require.
+Larger households need faster connections because they likely have many devices – such as computers, smartphones, tablets, games consoles and smart TVs – with lots of family members or housemates using them simultaneously.
+The more devices connected to your home internet, the faster the connection you'll require.

 Do families need fibre optic broadband?

-Whether or not you need fibre optic broadband depends on how much you use the internet, how large your household is and how many devices are being used at once.
+Whether you need fibre optic broadband depends on how much everyone uses the internet, how large your household is and how many devices are being used at once.

 - Faster speeds